-The Department of Chemistry Parenting Accommodation Policy for Graduate Students is by no means designed to replace the communication and cooperation between student and adviser, and the good-faith efforts of both to accommodate the arrival of a new child in the home by birth, adoption, or foster placement, or the care of a child with a serious illness.
+The Department of Chemistry Graduate Student Parenting Accommodation Policy is by no means designed to replace the communication and cooperation between student and adviser, and the good-faith efforts of both to accommodate the arrival of a new child in the home by birth, adoption, or foster placement, or the care of a child with a serious illness.
 It is the intention of this policy to reinforce the importance of that cooperation, and to provide support where needed to make that accommodation possible.
-The Department of Chemistry Parenting Accommodation Policy is governed by Article 16 of the UW/UAW Local 4121 contract regarding Leaves of Absence.
-Please see this link for more details.
+The Department of Chemistry Parenting Accommodation Policy is governed by Article 16 of the UW/UAW Local 4121 contract regarding Leaves of Absence; please see Article 16 for more information.

-A graduate student may take a family LOA for up to one academic year (i.e.,12 months including the summer quarter) after the birth of a child or after adoption.
-Parenting leave extends time-to-degree standards up to one academic year at any stage of the student’s program.
+A graduate student may take a family leave of absence (LOA) for up to one academic year (i.e.,12 months, including the summer quarter) after the birth of a child or following an adoption.
+Parental leave extends time-to-degree standards by up to one academic year at any stage of a student’s program.
 During this time, students may purchase the Graduate Appointee Health Insurance Plan (GAIP) assuming they were enrolled in GAIP in the quarter prior to their LOA.
-In some circumstances students may be eligible for up to 12 weeks of UW-paid GAIP coverage while on a LOA due to childbirth or adoption.
-Eligibility for self-pay or UW-paid GAIP coverage while on a LOA must be approved by the UW Benefits Office.
+In some circumstances, students may be eligible for up to 12 weeks of UW-paid GAIP coverage while on a LOA due to childbirth or adoption.
+Eligibility for self-paid or UW-paid GAIP coverage while on a LOA must be approved by the UW Benefits Office.